tiff-es/LGBTQ-meetup-app/README.md

-# LGBTQ-meetup-app
+# LGBTQ+ Meet
 ### My Flatiron School Final Project

  ### This repository includes *both* the frontend, and backend (in their respective directories).
-For the functional Heroku hosted version, visit: [LGBTQ-Meetups Link](https://lgbtq-meetups.herokuapp.com/)
+For the functional Heroku hosted version, visit: [LGBTQ-Meet Link](https://lgbtq-meetups.herokuapp.com/)
 ### [See Heroku-Hosted Frontend Repository](https://github.com/boostinwrx/lgtbtq-meetups-frontend)

  #### App Description:
 * Finally, a safe space for the LGBTQ+ community to create and find social meetups with gender affirming, supportive people near you!

 * Everyone, no matter their sexual preference or gender identity, are welcome.
 Here, users can find meetups near them to hang out with like-minded people.
 Creating a meetup is effortless.
 Simply create an account, and create a custom meetup with a title, description, map location, date/time, and even a category (ex.transgender/lesbian/non-binary, etc.).

 ---
 ## Technologies Used: